 The casuals, which were the tramps, used to come in every night at 6 o’clock.
-And there was a Labour Master who would see after them, and he would book them in, where they came from and where they were going.
-They invariably came from Bowthorpe, the West Norwich, which was a Workhouse at one time, and most probably they would be going either to Kings Lynn, which I forget the name of the place there, or Gaydon or Wicklewood.
-And they would have a bath, clean clothes and fed, and the next day they would do a day’s work, and the following morning they would go out and they had their clothes returned, all laundered, and a lunch given them.
+There was a labour master who would see after them.
+He would book them in, making note of where they came from and where they were going.
+They invariably came from Bowthorpe, West Norwich, which was a Workhouse at one time.
+Most probably they would be going either to Kings Lynn, or Gaydon or Wicklewood.
+They would have a bath, clean clothes and be fed, and the next day they would do a day’s work.
+The following morning, they would have their clothes returned, all laundered, and a lunch given them.

-We were the last out in 1975 when it closed.
-My daughter, what is she, 64 / 65 this year, no, she wasn't born there.
-I did have a month off, that’s all.
-You didn’t get time off those days, no, no, no. I was working right up to producing her.
+I married an engineer in 1942.
+We had the flat which is now the marvellous museum restaurant.
+We were the last out in 1975 when Beech House closed.
+I had my daughter while we were there.
+I had a month off that’s all.
+You didn’t get time off in those days, so I was working right up to producing her.
 Then I was back.
-But I did have somebody .. . .
-It worked in very well. … You didn't have time.. ..
-And she did have whooping cough at three months.
-I went to see the Matron.
+She had whooping cough at three months, so I went to see the Matron.
 I said I’d have to have time off.
-She said you can have your holiday.
-So I went home to my mother and I done the nights and my mother saw after her during the day.
+She said, ‘you can have your holiday’, so I went home to my mother.
+I worked nights and my mother saw after her during the day.
 She was very, very poorly.
 Only had two weeks off.
 I think it got her over the worst.
 She was very poorly with that.
-And it was back to work.
-I did have somebody see after her, of course.
-I had to, you see, because she still not over it all, but I saw after her in between times.
-My husband, you see, being an engineer, his hours would be 8 till 5 or something like that, so he was there evenings and mornings.
+Then it was back to work.
+I had somebody see after her because she was still not over it.
+I saw after her in between times.
+My husband’s hours, him being an engineer, would be 8 till 5, so he was there evenings and mornings.